Kettering College

 Kettering College (formerly Kettering College of Medical Arts) is a private Adventist college near Dayton, Ohio.
 The college is owned by the Kettering Medical Center and chartered by the Seventh-day Adventist Church.
 The college was built in 1967 next to the Charles F. Kettering Memorial Hospital.
+It is a member of the Strategic Ohio Council for Higher Education (SOCHE).